sourencho/sourencho.github.io/_posts/2023-09-11-dzoor-translations.md

 If you think in one language and speak in another, things can get ծուռիկ-մուռիկ :)

 Growing up in an Armenian speaking house in LA, my brothers and I would often say grammatically incorrect sentences that were direct translations of English thoughts.
 Sometimes these sentences would be so silly that they would be exchanged as jokes at family gatherings. *"What do you mean you lost your soccer game?
 Do you want me to look for it?"*.
-In the spirit of that humor, I collected *dzoor*s from friends living in various Armenian diasporas and put them on an [instagram page](https://www.instagram.com/dzoooor/).
+In the spirit of that humor, I collected a bunch of *dzoor*s from friends in the Armenian diaspora on an [instagram page](https://www.instagram.com/dzoooor/).

 <br>